Your cart

 About The Artist

-In 2022, she left the corporate world to pursue her lifelong dream of becoming a full-time artist.
+In 2022, Looper left the corporate world to pursue her lifelong dream of becoming a full-time artist.
 What began in a small basement studio has since grown into a thriving ceramics practice, with her work now held in thousands of private collections across the United States and around the world.

 Artist’s Statement